rchouinard/phpass/README.md

 Installation
 ------------

-Either download a tarball or clone the project from GitHub and add the library folder to you include path, or use PEAR:
+Either download a tarball or clone the project from GitHub and add the library folder to you include path, or use [the PEAR channel](http://rchouinard.github.com/pear/):

 ```bash
 pear channel-discover rchouinard.github.com/pear
 pear install rych/PHPass-2.0.0
 ```

+Alternatively, you may use the [Composer](http://getcomposer.org) package manager to install the [rych/phpass](http://packagist.org/packages/rych/phpass) package.

 Hashing passwords
 -----------------